 If you decide the insurance company’s settlement offer was unreasonable, we can take your case to trial.
 Once we get to trial, there are specific legal elements of negligence that need to be proven, by a preponderance of the evidence, to hold the reckless party liable for your harms and losses.
 These legal elements include:

 - Duty – We must establish that the defendant owed a legal duty to you.
 For example, in the motorcycle accident context, drivers owe a duty of care to other motorists on the road, including motorcyclists.

 - Breach of a Duty - We must prove the defendant breached the above-described legal duty.
 For example, if a driver was intoxicated or texting on their phone when they collided with your motorcycle, that would constitute a breach.

 - Causation – We must prove that the defendant’s reckless actions, or inaction, proximately caused your injuries.
 This is a fairly easy element to meet, especially in the context of a motorcycle accident injury case.

-- Economic and Non-economic Harm – We must prove that suffered harm and incurred economic and non-economic damages from the accident.
+- Economic and Non-economic Harm – We must prove that we suffered harm and incurred economic and non-economic damages from the accident.
 This often includes submitting medical bills and lost wages as evidence.
 Your lawyer should also develop persuasive evidence to present your pain and suffering damages to the jury.

 I have been practicing law in California since 1982.
 I’ve helped many motorcycle accident clients receive the maximum amount of compensation.
 This includes the personal injuries they suffered as well as accidents involving wrongful death.